frystalizer/cv/README.md

 - Quickly analyzed and took over the project within 2 weeks.
 - Found a work-around to achieve customers’ needs with limited GUI Framework functionality.

-**CIC**: An AXON.ivy backend-based web application integrated with Angular frontend to digitalize the bank onboarding process.
+**CIC**: An AXON.ivy backend-based web application integrated with Angular frontend to digitalize the bank on-boarding process.
 Technologies: AXON.ivy, HTML/CSS, Angular, REST, Oracle Database, Drools, Docker.
 Achievements:
 - Successfully applied Drools onto the existing backend application which gives the customer the ability to control the flow of the application by writing their own rules within provided context.

-**Module Finder**: Web application to help visualizing available mortgage options with a lot of essential information such as risk level, interest rate, etc.
+**Module Finder**: Web application which helps to visualize available mortgage options with a lot of essential information such as risk level, interest rate, etc.

 Technologies: JSF, HTML/CSS, JavaScript, html2canvas, jQuery.